m-kovalsky/fabric_cat_tools/README.md

 > The first 4 steps are only necessary if you have logic in Power Query.
 Otherwise, you will need to migrate your semantic model source tables to lakehouse tables.

 1. The first step of the notebook creates a Power Query Template (.pqt) file which eases the migration of Power Query logic to Dataflows Gen2.
-2. After the .pqt file is created, sync files from your [OneLake file explorer](https://www.microsoft.com/download/details.aspx?id=105222), create a new Dataflows Gen2, and import the Power Query Template file.
+2. After the .pqt file is created, sync files from your [OneLake file explorer](https://www.microsoft.com/download/details.aspx?id=105222)
-3. Manually map each table to its destination (your lakehouse).
+3. Navigate to your lakehouse (this is critical!).
+From your lakehouse, create a new Dataflows Gen2, and import the Power Query Template file.
+Doing this step from your lakehouse will automatically set the destination for all tables to this lakehouse (instead of having to manually map each one).
 4. Publish the Dataflow Gen2 and wait for it to finish creating the delta lake tables in your lakehouse.
 5. Back in the notebook, the next step will create your new Direct Lake semantic model with the name of your choice, taking all the relevant properties from the orignal semantic model and refreshing/framing your new semantic model.